Last Updated on August 6, 2022

 Enchanted Acres – Sheffield

-Other adult events for the 2018 season include: cookie decorating classes, tailgating workshops (another new concept to me!) and wine and donut sampling!
+Other adult events for the 2019 season include: ‘Pound’ at the Patch, pancakes and pumpkins bunch, cookie decorating and wine and donut sampling!

 Another (adult friendly) section of Enchanted Acres that I thought was a GREAT idea is the fire pit, surrounded by swinging benches.
 You can purchase s’more making kits, hot dogs and campfire pie supplies in the ‘Market’ farm shop and cook them around the fire!
 Other ‘ready made’ snacks and drinks can be bought in the shop too.